wireapp/wire-ios_legacy/README.md

 ## What is included in the open source client

 The project in this repository contains the Wire iOS client project.
 You can build the project yourself.
-However, there are some differences with the official Wire iOS client available on the App Store.
+However, there are some differences with the binary Wire iOS client available on the App Store.
 These differences are:
 - the open source project does not include the API keys of Vimeo, Localytics, HockeyApp and other 3rd party services.
 - the open source project links agains the open source Wire audio-video-signaling (AVS) library.
-The official client links against a version which contains proprietary improvements for the call quality.
+The binary App Store client links against an AVS version that contains proprietary improvements for the call quality.

 ## Prerequisites
 In order to build Wire for iOS locally, it is necessary to install the following tools on the local machine: